for generating high-altitude E1 electromagnetic pulse

 (1) Use a very thick and dense layer of chemical explosive around the nuclear material to trigger the reaction.

 (2) Use a very thick and dense steel casing on the entire exterior of the weapon.

-(3) Set off a very small fission explosion microseconds before the major nuclear event.
+(3) Set off a very small fission explosion microseconds before the major (mostly fusion) thermonuclear explosion.

 (4) Detonate the device where the geomagnetic field is relatively weak.